-Net cash generated from investing activities of US$0.25 million in 1Q2017/18 arose from proceeds received from the sale of property, plant and equipment in the current financial period.
+Net cash used in investing activities of US$2.39 million and US$2.15 million in 2Q2017/18 and HY2017/18 arose mainly from purchases of property, plant and equipment in the current financial period.

-Net cash used in financing activities in 1Q2017/18 amounted to US$34.05 million.
-The significant cash outflow was attributed by an advance to a joint venture of US$28.42 million and the repayment of loan principal and interest of approximately US$5.58 million.
+Net cash used in financing activities in 2Q2017/18 and HY2017/18 amounted to US$5.80 million and US$39.86 million respectively.
+The significant cash outflow in HY2017/18 was attributed to an advance to a joint venture of US$28.42 million and the repayment of loan principal and interest of approximately US$6.61 million.

-The Group's core vessel chartering business is driven mainly by the long-term charter contracts that it has secured in the Middle East region.
-This business model has allowed the Group to endure the oil and gas downturn, and continue delivering operating profits.
-The Group's chartering services order book remained robust, with a total value of approximately US$990 million as at 30 June 2017.
+The Group's core vessel chartering business is driven mainly by its long-term charter contracts secured in the Middle East region.
+The resilience of its business model has enabled the Group to endure the prolonged downturn in the oil and gas industry and continue delivering operating profits.
+The Group maintains a robust chartering services order book with total value of approximately US$950 million as at 30 September 2017.
 This order book comprises mainly long term charter contracts that stretch up to 2025, including 2-year extension options.

-Following the series of cost rationalisation, operations streamlining and restructuring activities, as well as an asset write-down exercise undertaken in the last financial year, the Group believes it is better positioned to deal with current market challenges and focus on building the Group's future.
+Following the series of cost rationalisation, operations streamlining and restructuring activities, as well as an asset write-down exercise undertaken in the last financial year, the Group believes it is better positioned to overcome current market challenges, seize new business opportunities and execute its growth strategy.

-In partnership with its strategic shareholder and partner Rawabi Holding, the Group will continue to build on its strengths to solidify existing customer relationships and increase penetration in target markets in the Middle East and other regions.
+In partnership with its strategic shareholder and partner, Rawabi Holding Company Limited, the Group will continue to build on its strengths to solidify existing customer relationships and increase penetration in target markets in the Middle East and other regions.

-The Group has a superior market position in Middle East as it ranks as the second largest OSV player in that region.
-The Group will work closely with a key National Oil Company customer who continues to actively invest in offshore oil production and exploration of natural gas.
-The Group has also made headway in its strategy to penetrate new target markets with the start of new vessel charters in Egypt and Turkmenistan in May 2017.
+The Group has a superior market position in the Middle East as it ranks as one of the largest OSV players in that region.
+The Group will work closely with a key National Oil Company customer who continues to actively invest in offshore oil and gas production.
+The Group has also made headway in its strategy to penetrate new target markets with the award of new vessel charter contracts in Egypt and Turkmenistan in May 2017.

 As part its ongoing strategies, the Group will continue to raise its operational capabilities and service quality, while expanding and differentiating its fleet as appropriate to meet customers' requirements.
 The Group will also focus on ensuring cost and operational efficiencies.